benko/ocp4-lab-deployment/README.md

-Obviously the latter has a clear advantage of being able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you, but it still requires you to have the services VM in /etc/hosts somewhere, and there is this critical moment *after* the services VM is already configured, where you have to actually remember to start up a VPN client and configure it correctly.
+Obviously the latter has a clear advantage of being able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you.
+Read the OpenVPN section below for more if that's what you want.

-More on either of that below.

-TODO: perhaps just move most of this to the openvpn section
+There may be reasons for you to decide against it, and it's fine - that's why this is a configurable option.
+You can use whatever other option you wish to fix the resolver.

+At any rate, at some point you will see a notification after the services VM is up and running, telling you to go to Nexus and configure authentication.
+That is a sure sign the only thing between you and a cluster is just a couple of additional steps.

+Read below for more on Nexus configuration.
+You will need this to complete the set-up successfully.

 ### Virtualization Host Configuration